nanoohlaing1997/order-api/README.md

 1. Clone the repository
 2. Copy `.env.example` to `.env`
 3. Modify the configuration in `.env` as you required
+4. Run `docker-compose up -d --build`
+5. Run `create_db.sh` to create the database (make sure your mysql image is up)
-4. Run `docker-compose up app`
+6. Run `docker-compose up app` to start the application
-5. The application will be server on port `8080`
+7. The application will be server on port `8080`

 ## Environment config